Koredotcom/docs/docs/xo/how-tos/build-a-travel-planning-assistant/deploy-the-assistant/use-bot-functions.md

 1. Open the **Dialog Tasks** page and create a New Dialog Task called “*Get Travel Spend*”.
 2. Add entities to capture the **Flight Number** and **Fare**.
-3. Ideally, there would be a service call to fetch the =details.
+3. Ideally, there would be a service call to fetch the details.
 Here we will use static values for demonstration purposes.
 4. Add a **Script** node using the **Bot Action** and enter the following – we are declaring an array carrying the spent amount on Airlines, Hotels and Experiences.

     `context.travelspend = [["Airlines",1264],["Hotels",568],["Experiences", 324];`